• HOME

 These were then converted to points and posted on a scoreboard.
 The scoreboard was demountable

-took down a the end of each event, transported to the next venue, and re-erected.
+which we took down a the end of each event, transported to the next venue, and re-erected.

 The team had to attend several training sessions, in the weeks prior to the games, and attended